 Class D fires constitute any fire that involves a combustible metal.
 These are metals or chemicals that catch fire quickly and burn rapidly.
 Common examples include potassium and magnesium.

-Class F Fires
+Class K Fires

 The last category of fires, class F, refers to any fires caused by grease, cooking oils, or vegetable fats.
 Most kitchen or stovetop fires fall under class F.

-What do Fire Extinguisher Colors Mean?
+What Do Fire Extinguisher Colors Mean?

 Now that we’re clear on the different fires, we’re sure you can identify which Class you’re dealing with.
 This knowledge will be of immense use when picking up the right fire extinguisher color to exterminate the flames.